Join me!

 Weeds, Oh My!

-When I planted my bulbs and my wildflower lawn, I went for a chaos gardening approach.
-While most of this worked in my favour, the one thing I would do next time is to spend more time removing the weeds.
+When I planted my bulbs and my wildflower lawn, I didn’t weed much.
+Next time, I would spend more time removing the weeds.

 buttercup weeds in wildflower lawn